coloradokim/deckset-presentations/zero-to-sre.md

 ---

-# First Day
-# Technical Onboarding Curriculum
+##  Prepare a technical onboarding curriculum that is aligned with the day-to-day work of your engineers.

 ---
-# Example Topics:
+# Example Topics for Technical Onboarding:

-* Git
+* git and linux commands
 * yaml
-* Shell Commands
 * VPC with AWS and GCP
-* Docker
-* Kubernetes
+* Docker and Kubernetes

 ---

-##  Your junior engineer should complete projects, large and small, as part of the onboarding curriculum.
+##  Your junior engineer should independently complete large and small projects as part of their technical onboarding.

 ---